Nice to meet you.

 Increased reflection and clarity

 Not everyone can conjure up answers on the spot.
-Asynchronous communication allows the time for research so that valuable insights can drive the projects forward.
+Asynchronous communication allows time for research, allowing valuable insights to drive the projects forward.

 Best practices for using asynchronous communication